HDFC Bank opens first all-women branch in north Kerala | Business

 The branch was inaugurated by city Corporation Mayor Beena Philip at a function here on Wednesday.

-HDFC Bank is driving diversity and inclusion within the organization with a special focus on enhancing gender diversity, it said.
+HDFC Bank is driving diversity and inclusion within the organisation with a special focus on enhancing gender diversity, it said.

 As on March 31, 2022, women constituted 21.7 per cent of the workforce and the target is to increase it to 25 per cent by 2025, the statement said.

-Sanjeev Kumar, Branch Banking Head, South (Tamil Nadu, Puducherry & Kerala) said the opening of the all-women branch is yet another example of their efforts to take forward gender and diversity initiatives of the bank.
+Somesh Nambiar, Circle Head, HDFC Bank Kerala, said the opening of the all-women branch is yet another example of their efforts to take forward gender and diversity initiatives of the bank.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)